preciofishbone/OmniaDocs/quality-management/author/read-understood/index.rst

 Read & Understood
 ===========================

-Use this option in Omnia Adm to send messages to managers or others to make sure they are aware of changes or additons in a process.
+Use this option in Omnia Admin to send messages to managers or others to make sure they are aware of changes or additions in a process.

 **Note!** The scope for this option is Site Collection so each team site has it's own list.